jean-pierreBoth/multistochgrad/README.md

 Further details on the algorithms are in the doc of files scsg.rs, svrg.rs, sag.rs (run **cargo doc --no-deps** as usual to get html generated docs) and in the reference papers.

-The implementation is based on the `ndarray` and `rayon` crates that provide respectiveley efficient array manipulation and transparent threaded computations.
+The implementation is based on the `ndarray` and `rayon` crates that provide respectively efficient array manipulation and transparent threaded computations.
 All batch computation of size greater than 1000 terms are multithreaded.